dracidoupe/graveyard/docs/decisions.rst

 June
 ====

+* For URLs, we prefer longer and more expressive URLs that explain the particular resource or resource list.
+Hence, displaying posts in Tavern is `/tavern/table/id/posts/` as opposed to just `/tavern/table/id/`, especially since we have `/tavern/table/id/notice-board/` etc. In the same fashion, root url `/` redirects to `/news/` instead of being served directly since we may (and actually want) to redo the landing page.

 * Models missing integer foreign key should have it added (as opposed to working on the character foreign keys).
 Pattern:
     * Add nullable column
     * Write ``migrate$modelname`` management command